GoldVPS/tempo-node/README.md

 | Storage | 250 GB SSD | 512 GB SSD |

-> VPS with less than 8 GB RAM is supported.
+> VPS with 8 GB RAM is supported.
 > The menu will **automatically create a 10 GB swap file** if needed.

 ---